This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 I should also point out that nowadays each series is on their second generation, so technically we are comparing Weber Spirit II vs Genesis II.
 We wouldn’t recommend purchasing grills from the older generations as they are outdated by now.

-It’s important to note that the Spirit and Genesis are both series of grills.
+It’s important to note at the onset that the Spirit and Genesis are both series of grills.
 Each series features dozens of individual grills that are suited for different needs.
 When comparing the Weber Spirit vs Genesis series, we’re going to look first at the high level differences.

 That’s not to say that a beginner can’t operate a Weber Genesis – quite the opposite.
 It’s just that you might be paying for features you won’t use at first when you’re just learning how to grill.

 That’s also not to say that the Weber Spirit series isn’t full of high quality grills.
-Just because there aren’t a bunch of bells and whistles doesn’t mean that it isn’t an incredibly good grill.
+Just because there aren’t a bunch of bells and whistles doesn’t mean they aren’t high quality, reliable cookers.

 If you’re the type of griller who uses a grill once every other week, the Spirit might be a better suited design for you.
 It has everything you need to get the job done.
 If you’re an intermediate or advanced griller, or you’re looking to take your grilling game to the next level, the Genesis series might be better.